 Hi!
 My name is Kevin Watson.
-I am a seminary professor and I write books both for professors and ordinary people.
+I am a pastor and seminary professor and I write books both for professors and ordinary people.
 (Guess which category I like better?)

 I am married to Melissa and we have three children.
-We live just outside of Atlanta, GA.
+We live in Waco, TX.
 I have been an Astros fan since the 1980s.
 Things started getting good recently, and then worse than they have ever been.
 I’m not ready to talk about that yet.